Study at Upper Hutt College

 All senior students study either 5 or 6 subjects.
 There is a wide range of choices, including:

 - Mathematics: Calculus and Statistics

-- Social Sciences: Commerce (Economics and Accounting), Tourism, Geography, History, Media Studies and Classical Studies.
+- Social Sciences: Commerce (Economics and Accounting), Business Studies, Tourism, Geography, History, Media Studies and Classical Studies.

 - Physical Education: Health Studies, Sports Leadership, Sports Performance and Adventure (Outdoor) Education

-- Creative and Performing Arts: Music, Dance, Drama, Art (Design, Printmaking, Painting and Photography)
+- Creative and Performing Arts: Music, Dance, Drama, Art (Design, Printmaking, Painting and Photography), Media Studies

 - Technology: Food & Nutrition, Textiles, Hospitality & Catering, Digital Technology (Computers), Design & Visual Communication (Graphics) Building & Construction and Hard Materials Technology.

-For more information on courses, please read the Senior Course Selection Handbook 2020 Senior Course Booklet 2020
+For more information on courses in 2023, please read the Senior Course Selection Handbook 2023

 Our international team is focussed on providing an excellent experience for our international students.
 We do this by providing individual attention to a relatively small number of international students.
 All students are also members of an Ako class and have a "Kiwi" buddy.
 Students also have access to a Guidance Counsellor.